Narcasung/mpv-scripts/README.md

 ### Changes to input.conf

-For the script to work correctly, you need to override the Anime4k input commands with these custom ones:
+For the script to work correctly, you need to override the Anime4K input commands in your `input.conf` with these custom ones:

 ```
 Ctrl+1 script-binding auto4k-A